 Symptoms common to some other faulty modules

-And here is a list of symptoms that may have other causes, not necessarily a CCC navigation failure:
+In the previous section we listed symptoms that are indicative of CCC malfunctions.
+Next is a list of symptoms that may have other causes, not necessarily a CCC navigation failure:

 - Slow navigation through the menu